mvxGREEN/InSave/README.md

 [![Platform: Android](https://img.shields.io/badge/Platform-Android-3DDC84.svg)](https://developer.android.com/)
 [![Framework: .NET](https://img.shields.io/badge/Framework-.NET-512BD4.svg)](https://dotnet.microsoft.com/)

-An efficient Instagram downloader application built for Android with the .NET MAUI framework.
-Easily download Instagram posts, photos, videos, stories, reels and more.
+URL-to-Offline Instagram downloader app built for Android with the .NET MAUI framework.
+Quickly download Instagram posts, photos, videos, stories, reels and more.

 ## ✨ Features
-* **Media Downloader**: Download your favorite Instagram posts, including photos, videos, and stories, directly to your device.
+* **Media Downloader**: Download Instagram posts, photos, videos, stories, reels and more directly to your device.
 * **Cross-Platform Ready Code**: Built using .NET MAUI, meaning the core logic and UI can easily be extended to other platforms like iOS or Windows in the future.
 * **C# Powered**: Written entirely in C#, utilizing the robust .NET ecosystem and standard modern coding practices.
 * **Intuitive UI**: A clean, responsive interface designed for Android devices using MAUI's XAML/C# structures.